-ACFT Calculator: Army Combat Fitness Test Scoring
+ACFT Standards: Army Combat Fitness Test Calculator

 If you're training for the ACFT and want to know how your performance on the six events matches up to the standards needed to pass, this calculator will help you track your scores and your progress.